838 Divisadero St

 Chopped Salad ($11 for half) Star Route Farm little gem & escarole, heirloom squash, finocchiona salami, smoked provolone, castelvetrano olives, chickpeas, italian vinaigrette hit the mark.
 Not as special as the radicchio salad.

-Radicchio Insalata ($16) was the better of our 2 salads.
-Apples helped balance out the bitterness.
+Radicchio Insalata ($19) was the better of our 2 salads.
+Apples helped balance out the bitterness, but its still pretty bitter!

 Warm Beef Tongue ($14) salsa verde, crispy capers, celery, pickled mustard seeds was also well done and very tender.
 No scary textures.